SQLitis/monsters/README.rst

   A character with the Handle Animal skill can train a brixashulty as noted in the Handle Animal skill description

 And of course an animal can trip without a special ability.
+Note that an animal's trip bonus equals its bull rush bonus, which also equals its grapple bonus minus its base attack bonus.

 .. code-block:: bash